Tessellation Localized Transfer learning for nonparametric regression: Problem formulation and algorithm

-\textbf{Well-specified and misspecified models.} The transfer learning model is said to be \emph{well-specified} if there exists a tessellation $H^\star=\{\cA_\ell^\star:\ell\in[L^\star]\}$ such that Assumption~\ref{Ass:transfer_function} holds on each cell.
-In this case, the source-target relationship is correctly captured by a cellwise transfer function, with no systematic model error.
-By contrast, the model is \emph{misspecified} if no admissible tessellation satisfies Assumption~\ref{Ass:transfer_function} exactly, leading to an irreducible bias due to approximation error.
-Our analysis quantifies this effect through oracle inequalities balancing estimation and approximation errors.
+The transfer learning framework is said to be \emph{well-specified in the compositional sense} if there exists a tessellation $H^\star=\{\cA_\ell^\star:\ell\in[L^\star]\}$ such that Assumption~\ref{Ass:transfer_function} holds on each cell.
+In this regime, the source-target relationship is exactly captured by a cellwise transfer function, and no systematic model error is present.
+The model is \emph{misspecified} if no admissible tessellation satisfies Assumption~\ref{Ass:transfer_function} exactly, resulting in an irreducible approximation bias.
+Our analysis makes this bias explicit through oracle inequalities that balance estimation and approximation errors.